White Oak Conservation Center

-White Oak Conservation, which is part of Walter Conservation, is a 17,000 acre conservation center in northeastern Florida.
+White Oak Conservation, which is part of Walter Conservation, is a 69 km2 conservation center in northeastern Florida.
 It is dedicated to the conservation of endangered and threatened species, including Indian rhinoceros, southern white rhinoceros, south-central black rhinoceros (also known as southern black rhinoceros), Asian elephants, giraffes, okapi, bongo antelope, zebras, dama gazelles, and cheetahs.

 Through Walter Conservation, the Walter family conserves rare species and wild places around the world.
 Efforts include improving the quality of life of individual animals, recovering rare species, restoring ecosystems, and protecting wilderness areas.
 Thus far, their philanthropy protects important areas in North America and Africa, protecting important wild populations of African elephants, rhinos, lions, and many other species.
 The Walter Conservation approach is to protect and preserve large wild areas, provide wildlife security and management, to collaborate with local residents and host-country governments, and to invest in sustainable enterprises.

 White Oak is well known in the conservation and zoo communities for its rhinoceros, cheetah, and okapi (a rare giraffe relative) programs and for its support of conservation in Africa, Asia, and the United States.

 In March 2013, White Oak was purchased by Mark and Kimbra Walter.
 The Walters are conservationists who support wildlife programs across North America.
 White Oak operations and facilities are managed by White Oak Conservation Holdings LLC, which the Walters established for this purpose.